tangowithcode/tango_with_django_2/manuscript/chapter3.md

 First, open the project's `urls.py` file which is located inside your project configuration directory.
 As a relative path from your workspace directory, this would be the file `<workspace>/tango_with_django_project/tango_with_django_project/urls.py`.
 Update the `urlpatterns` list as shown in the example below.

 {lang="python",linenos=off}
-	from django.conf.urls import url
 	from django.contrib import admin
+	from django.urls import path
-	from django.conf.urls import include
+	from django.urls import include

 	from rango import views

 	urlpatterns = [
-	    url(r'^$', views.index, name='index'),
+	    path('', views.index, name='index'),
-	    url(r'^rango/', include('rango.urls')),
+	    path('rango/', include('rango.urls')),
 	 	# above maps any URLs starting
 	    # with rango/ to be handled by
 	    # the rango application
-	    url(r'^admin/', admin.site.urls),
+	    path('admin/', admin.site.urls),
 	]

 You will see that the `urlpatterns` is a Python list, which is expected by the Django framework.
-The added mapping looks for URL strings that match the patterns `^rango/`.
+The added mapping looks for URL strings that match the patterns `rango/`.
 When a match is made the remainder of the URL string is then passed onto and handled by `rango.urls` through the use of the  `include()` function from within `django.conf.urls`.

 Think of this as a chain that processes the URL string - as illustrated in the [URL chain figure](#fig-url-chain).
 In this chain, the domain is stripped out and the remainder of the URL string (`rango/`) is passed on to `tango_with_django` project, where it finds a match and strips away `rango/`, leaving an empty string to be passed on to the app `rango` for it to handle.

 Consequently, we need to create a new file called `urls.py` in the `rango` app directory, to handle the remaining URL string (and map the empty string to the `index` view):

 {lang="python",linenos=off}
-	from django.conf.urls import url
+	from django.urls import path
 	from rango import views

 	urlpatterns = [
-	    url(r'^$', views.index, name='index'),
+	    path('', views.index, name='index'),
 	]

 This code imports the relevant Django machinery for URL mappings and the `views` module from `rango`.
 This allows us to call the function `url` and point to the `index` view for the mapping in `urlpatterns`.

 When we talk about URL strings, we assume that the host portion of a given URL has *already been stripped away*.
 The host portion of a URL denotes the host address or domain name that maps to the webserver, such as `http://127.0.0.1:8000` or `http://www.tangowithdjango.com`.
 Stripping the host portion away means that the Django machinery needs to only handle the remainder of the URL string.
-For example, given the URL `http://127.0.0.1:8000/rango/about/`, Django would have a URL string of `/rango/about/`.
+For example, given the URL `http://127.0.0.1:8000/rango/about/`, Django will handle the `/rango/about/` part of the URL string.

-The URL mapping we have created above calls Django's `url()` function, where the first parameter is the regular expression `^$`, which matches to an empty string because `^` denotes starts with, while `$` denotes ends with.
-As there is nothing in between these characters then it only matches an empty string.
-Any URL string supplied by the user that matches this pattern means that the view `views.index()` would be invoked by Django.
-You might be thinking that matching a blank URL is pretty pointless - what use would it serve?
-Remember that when the URL pattern matching takes place, only a portion of the original URL string is considered.
-This is because Django will first process the URL patterns in the project processing the original URL string (i.e. `rango/`) and strip away the `rango/` part.
-Django will then pass on an empty string to the Rango app to handle via the URL patterns in `rango/urls.py`.
+The URL mapping we have created above calls Django's `path()` function, where the first parameter is the string to match.
+In this case, as we have used an empty string `''`, then Django will only find a match if there is nothing after  `http://127.0.0.1:8000/`.

-The next parameter passed to the `url()` function is the `index` view, which will handle the incoming requests, followed by the optional parameter, `name` that is set to a string `'index'`.
-By naming our URL mappings we can employ *reverse URL matching* later on.
+The second parameter tells Django what view to call if the pattern `''` is matched.
+In this case, `views.index()` will be called.
+The third, and optional, parameter is called `name`.
+It provides a convienent way to reference the view, and by naming our URL mappings we can employ *reverse URL matching*.
 That is we can reference the URL mapping by name rather than by the URL.
-Later we will explain how to use this when creating templates.
-But do check out [the Official Django documentation on this topic](https://docs.djangoproject.com/en/1.9/topics/http/urls/#naming-url-patterns) for more information.
+Later we will explain and show why this is incredibly useful - saving you time and hassle as your application become more complex.

 Now, restart the Django development server and visit `http://127.0.0.1:8000/rango/`.
 If all went well, you should see the text `Rango says hey there partner!`.
 It should look just like the screenshot shown below.